 - Dexterity of application (steady hands)

-- Even pressure on the applicator bottle (no bubbles in the resist will ensure an even flow and good line width.
-If the line width is too thin or has gaps in it, that will allow the dye or paint to break through)
+- Even pressure on the applicator bottle, plus no bubbles in the resist will ensure an even flow and good line width.
+If the line width is too thin or has gaps in it, that will allow the dye or paint to break through.
+To avoid bubbles, never shake resist if it has separated.
+Always stir.
+Popsicle sticks or wood skewers are great for this.

-- Water-based resists don't always "hold" the line as well as true rubber/solvent-based Guttas, but don't involve the fumes and dry cleaning or shipping hassles because of flammability
+- Water-based resists don't always "hold" the line as well as true rubber/solvent-based Guttas, but don't involve the fumes and dry cleaning or shipping hassles because of flammability.
+Some of the newer ones are now quite good, like Resistad and Jacquard's newer Removable Waterbased Resist.

 - For wearables on which you want to use a colored resist that stays in the fabric, solvent based Guttas have less feel than acrylic based water soluble resists, but cannot be dry cleaned, and gold and silver eventually flake off a lot of the metallic looking stuff.

 - Is the resist too thick?
 It can be thinned...very carefully!
 Add a drop at a time of Gutta Solvent for rubber-based Guttas (or water if using water-based resists) to get it to the proper consistency.
 Don't thin the whole bottle, but just what you are going to use.
-If you over thin it, you can then add more Gutta.
+If you over thin it, you can then add more Gutta, or resist.
+Resistad is a concentrate, and you MUST add liquid before using.

 - Is the resist too thin?
 This causes the lines to bleed out and separate, even when you are using the smallest of tips.
 Especially with solvent based guttas, it could have gone bad, especially if it is old or not been stored in a cool dark place.
 The only thing that might work is letting it evaporate just a little - in a well ventilated place of course.
 If that doesn't work, you have to throw it out and get a new batch.
 The average shelf life of true solvent based guttas is only about 6 months, less with gold, silver and black.
 Refrigeration and darkness can extend it.
-With the guttas from France, you never know how old they were when they reached the U.S. We get new shipments every month, but they take a month just to get here and clear customs.
+France stopped making their famous Guttas because you never knew how old they were when they reached the U.S. or other countries.
+Jacquard products are now the only company that makes real Gutta available to the U.S. market.

 Steam setting, using a fixative, or heat-setting will have different effects on washability and texture.
 There are some issues you might encounter when using these methods: